 Critical thinking, involving evaluation and synthesis, has long been regarded as essential for success in the modern-day world.
 In recent years, actually for two decades, creativity has also become central to success, and "process skills" vital to creativity.
-Process skills involve "strategies to reframe challenges and extrapolate and transform information, and to accept and deal with ambiguity" (Pappano, "Learning to Think Outside the Box."
-The New York Times EducationLife.
-9 February 2014, 8).
-Laura Pappano, writer in residence at Wellesley Center for Women at Wellesley College, points out that "In 2010 'creativity' was the factor most crucial for success found in an I.B.M. survey of 1,500 chief executives in 33 industries.
-These days 'creative' is the most used buzzword in LinkedIn profiles two years running" (2014, 8).
+Process skills involve "strategies to reframe challenges and extrapolate and transform information, and to accept and deal with ambiguity" (Pappano, "Learning to Think Outside the Box," The New York Times EducationLife, 9 February 2014, 8).
+Laura Pappano, writer in residence at Wellesley Center for Women at Wellesley College, pointed out that ". . . 'creativity' was the factor most crucial for success found in an I.B.M. survey of 1,500 chief executives in 33 industries."
+(2014, 8).

-With all of the class materials you will be expected to share your ideas and comments with others in the Class Forums and wikis.
+With all of the class materials you will be expected to share your ideas and comments with others in the Class Discussions.